Munawwar/react-global-states/README.md

 // ...
 ```

+Note: Actions can be async functions (yay! no thunk/saga required).

 Within the action file you can't use hooks though.
 Instead you can use getStates() to get the current states in the store.